Hwangwoosam/FunCov/README.md

 # FunCov
-Funcov is a tool to measure function pair coverage using LLVM Sanitizer Coverage.\n Function pair coverage consists of callee function, caller function, and called location.
+  Funcov is a tool to measure function pair coverage using LLVM Sanitizer Coverage.
+  Function pair coverage consists of callee function, caller function, and called location.

   This tool implements the function before adding the function coverage measurement function to AFL++.

 #How to build
 ------------------------------------